Blocking specific websites on all your devices can help you reclaim your calm, focus, productivity, and even rest.

 Here’s what you can expect:

-- Additional methods to blocking a website on iOS and Android devices
+- Windows Method: 18 steps to blocking a website on Windows computers

 An app that works on multiple devices, such as Canopy, would be the most convenient solution.

 - Specific websites

 - An entire category of content (such as social media, gambling, or porn; whatever you don’t want to see on the device)